ubffm/deromanize/README.rst

 Sorting and "Weight"
 ~~~~~~~~~~~~~~~~~~~~
 Each possible replacement for any Romanization symbol or cluster may
-have one or more possible replacments, and therefore can be given as
+have one or more possible replacements, and therefore can be given as
 lists.
 As shorthand, if there is only one possible replacement, it may
 be a string, but it will be converted to a list containing that one
 item at runtime.

 As the items are added, they are assigned a ``weight``.
 In the common
-case, that weight is simply the index number in a the list.
+case, that weight is simply the index number in the list.

 We have a line like this in our configuration file: